MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

         }
     }
 ```
-and we now have defined an operation, `MeasureSuperposition`, which takes no arguments and returns a value of type [Result](xref:microsoft.quantum.guide.types).
+You have defined an operation, `MeasureSuperposition`, which takes no inputs and returns a value of type [Result](xref:microsoft.quantum.guide.types).
 More details on defining callables can be found at [Operations and functions](xref:microsoft.quantum.guide.operationsfunctions).
 For the sake of brevity we refer primarily to Q# *operations* on this page, however all of the concepts discussed work in the same manner for Q# *functions*, as well as any user-defined Q# types.